fairbrightoo/demo-repo/README.md

 #Demo
-Some description of the tutorial
+Some description of the tutorial and other stuff